List of Bermuda hurricanes

-Hurricanes late in the year are often in the process of undergoing extratropical transition and receiving baroclinic enhancement.
+Hurricanes late in the year often receive baroclinic enhancement while undergoing extratropical transition.
 Bermuda is less likely to be impacted during years when the Caribbean, Gulf of Mexico, and southeastern United States are favored targets.
 Even in intense hurricanes, the islands tend to fare relatively well; ever since a cyclone in 1712 destroyed many wooden buildings, most structures have been built with stone walls and roofs, and are able to withstand severe winds.
 As a result, hurricane-related deaths have been uncommon since the early 18th century.
 Ten storms have collectively caused 129 fatalities; 110 of them, or 85%, were the result of shipwrecks along the shore in Hurricane "Ten" of 1926.
 Hurricane Fabian in 2003 was the only system in the weather satellite era to cause storm-related deaths.

-In total, 191 distinct storm events are listed, with widely varying degrees of damage.
-A hurricane in 1609 was responsible for the first permanent settlement on Bermuda: in late July, the Jamestown-bound, British ship Sea Venture nearly foundered in the storm and sought refuge on the islands, which the passengers found surprisingly hospitable.
-Hurricane Fabian was the most intense storm to impact the territory in modern times, though officially it did not make landfall, and was the only storm to have its name retired for effects in Bermuda.
+In total, 200 storm events are listed, with widely varying degrees of damage.
+A hurricane in 1609 was responsible for the first permanent settlement in Bermuda: in late July, the Jamestown-bound, British ship Sea Venture nearly foundered in the storm and sought refuge on the islands, which the passengers found surprisingly hospitable.
+Hurricane Fabian was the most intense system to impact the territory in modern times, though officially it did not make landfall, and it was the only storm to have its name retired for effects in Bermuda.
 The costliest storms were Fabian and Gonzalo, which caused about $300 million and $200–400 million in damage respectively (2003 and 2014 USD).
 Accounting for inflation and continued development, Fabian would have likely wrought around $650 million in damage had it struck in 2014.
-The most recent tropical cyclone to seriously affect the islands was Hurricane Paulette in September 2020.
+The most recent tropical cyclone to affect the islands was Hurricane Melissa in October 2025.